mymmrac/telego/README.md

 have been represented in [`types.go`](types.go) and [`methods.go`](methods.go) files with mostly all documentation from telegram.

-For more documentation, see docs at [telego.ml](https://telego.ml).
+For more detailed documentation, see docs at [telego.ml](https://telego.ml).

 > Note: Telego uses [fasthttp](https://github.com/valyala/fasthttp) instead of `net/http` and
 > [go-json](https://github.com/goccy/go-json) instead of `encoding/json`.